skycoin/services/hardware-wallet/Project-advancement.md

 If you are not able to input a correct PIN code there is no way to change it apart from [wiping the device](#wipe-the-device).

+#### PIN code cache

+The PIN code is required for
+* address generation (can be cached)
+* check signature (can be cached)
+* signature
+* device backup

+If the user inputs a correct PIN code once, the PIN code is cached.
+When the PIN code is cached the operations where PIN code cache is authorised do not ask PIN code again to perform properly.

+The PIN code stays cached until the device is plugged off.

+The PIN code has to be input every time no matter what for the operation that do not allow PIN code cache.

+#### PIN code brute force protection

+If the user enters a wrong PIN code, the next time he asks for an operation requiring to enter a PIN code he has to wait extra seconds before he can enter it.

+The amount of time he has to wait before he can try again increases everytime he enters a wrong PIN code.

 #### Wipe the device

 A message exist to wipe the device.
 It erases seed and PIN code.